BeardedTinker/Home-Assistant_Config/automations/README.md

 Xiaomi CUBE and switches automations.

 ### /automation/system
-System related stuff, such as github, travis, update notifications etc
+System related stuff, such as github, update notifications etc

 ### /automation/telegram
 Bunch of automations that can be used to control telegram bot with /commands or menus.